JDmoric/HBDset-A_Human_Behaviour_Detection_Dataset/README.md

-# HBset-A_Human_Behavior_Dataset_for_YOLO_application
+# HBDset-A_Human_Behavior_Detection_Dataset_for_YOLO_application
-This is an open multiple human behaviors image dataset (HBset) for object detection model development applied in the public emergency satey.
+This is an open multiple human behaviors image dataset (HBDset) for object detection model development applied in the public emergency satey.
 The dataset categories the common human behaviours and groups in the public emergency as 8 classes:

 *1. normal_person